 Diagnosis and Treatment

-ADHD is usually formally diagnosed by a Paediatrician, with the decision based on an in-depth review of the child’s developmental, social and learning traits.
-Tests which can be used include psychological tests such as the WISC_R and the Connors Rating Scale.
-For diagnosis in Wellington, you can contact your GP for referral or speak to the Wellington ADD Assessment and Family Support Centre – click the link or check out their details here:
+ADHD is usually diagnosed by a Paediatrician, with the decision based on an in-depth review of the child’s developmental, social and learning traits.
+WISC_R and the Connors Rating Scale are two of the psychological tests used in the diagnosis.
+If you live in Wellington, you can contact your GP for a referral or speak to the Wellington ADD Assessment and Family Support Centre – click the link or check out their details here:

 Wellington ADD Assessment and Family Support Centre